-Adapter is meant to change the interface of an existing object.
-Decorator enhances another object without changing its interface.
-Decorator is thus more transparent to the application than an adapter is.
-As a consequence, Decorator supports recursive composition, which isn’t possible with pure Adapters.
+Adapter changes the interface of an existing object, while Decorator enhances an object without changing its interface.
+In addition, Decorator supports recursive composition, which isn’t possible when you use Adapter.

-Chain of Responsibility and Decorator have very common class structures.
-They both rely on the recursive composition to pass execution through a series of objects.
-But there are also several crucial differences.
+Chain of Responsibility and Decorator have very similar class structures.
+Both patterns rely on recursive composition to pass the execution through a series of objects.
+However, there are several crucial differences.

-Decorator can be viewed as a degenerate Composite with only one component.
-However, Decorator adds additional responsibilities to the object while Composite just "summs up" of the same behavior executed over its children.
+A Decorator is like a Composite but only has one child component.
+There’s another significant difference: Decorator adds additional responsibilities to the wrapped object, while Composite just “sums up” its children’s results.

-But they can also cooperate: Composite can use Decorator to extend the behavior of a specific object in the Composite tree.
+However, the patterns can also cooperate: you can use Decorator to extend the behavior of a specific object in the Composite tree.

-Decorator and Proxy have similar structures but different purposes.
-Both patterns built on the composition principle, where one object is supposed to delegate some of the work to another.
+Decorator and Proxy have similar structures, but very different intents.
+Both patterns are built on the composition principle, where one object is supposed to delegate some of the work to another.
 The difference is that a Proxy usually manages the life cycle of its service object on its own, whereas the composition of Decorators is always controlled by the client.